January 21, 2021

 Spelling Test tomorrow

-Bring Homework Bag, Agenda book and Mass book everyday
+Bring Homework Bag, Agenda book, Mass and Reconciliation books everyday

 Curriculum Overview & Expectations